Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy statistics and power-laws in other atomic systems

 Sub-recoil laser cooling is based on carefully engineering the photon scattering rate of an atomic ensemble in such a way that slow (cold) atoms have a smaller chance of absorbing a photon from the laser than hot ones.
 In other words, the photon scattering rate $R(p)\to0$ as the momentum $p\to0$.
 An atom will diffuse due to random kicks from photon recoil events until its momentum becomes small enough that the scattering rate diminishes significantly, and it will linger for a lengthy period of time at low momentum and remain cold (Fig.~\ref{fig:fig12}).
 The characteristic evolution time of an atom in such a laser field is $R^{-1}(p)$, which diverges as $p$ approaches zero.
 Depending on the small-$p$ behavior of the scattering rate the distribution of these waiting times may have heavy tails and even diverging moments - a signature of anomalous, L\'evy-type dynamics.

 The rate $R(p)\sim |p|^\zeta$ and $\zeta$ can be controlled experimentally~\cite{Bardou1994,Reichel1995,cohen2011advances}, and one finds a non-normalized state which is controlled by the value of $\zeta$.
-In particular, sub-recoil laser cooling works best when the mean time in the momentum trap diverges.
+In particular, sub-recoil laser cooling works best when the mean time the atom spends with momentum in a small interval close to zero diverges (thus states with momentum close to the minimum of $R(p)$ plotted in Fig.~\ref{fig:fig12} are extremely long-lived).
 This means, on the one hand, long stagnation times during which the speeds are close to zero, which is of course the goal of cooling, but at the same time indicates the violation of the basic postulates of statistical physics.

-The theoretical challenge is therefore to construct a statistical theory to replace ordinary ergodic theory, based on infinite ergodic theory.
+The theoretical challenge is therefore to construct a statistical theory to replace ordinary ergodic theory, based on infinite ergodic theory~\cite{aaronson1997introduction,barkai2021transitions}.
 Consider the energy of the system, which in the absence of interactions is purely kinetic.
 Usually, for normal gases this is $k_B T/2$ per degree of freedom and one uses a perfectly normalized density to compute it, namely the Maxwell-Boltzmann momentum distribution.
 Here, one needs to use a non-normalized state with an important caveat: only when the kinetic energy is integrable with respect to the non-normalizable state, is this strategy valid.

 More specifically, just as for usual ensemble averages of physical observables, which are obtained by integrating over the steady-state densities, here the non-normalized state is used and if the result of the integration is finite, the observable is classified as ``integrable".
 This in turn means that observables like the energy of the system go through an ergodic transition as they switch from being integrable to non-integrable, similar to the Sisyphus cooling case described by Eq.~\ref{eqppp}, where the kinetic energy is calculated from a non-normalized state only when $1<\widetilde{U}_0 < 3$.
 However, for sub-recoil laser cooled gases, the infinite density is not a description of the large momentum tail of the distribution, but rather it is relevant when the system is in the coldest state possible.
 This is vastly different from the Sisyphus system, and for sub-Doppler cooling the anomalous statistics is found for shallow optical lattices, and far from the ideal cooling scheme.